JamesC159/monmetrics/project-setup-and-configuration.md

 ## 📧 Support

-For support, email contact@monmetrics.com or visit our support portal.
+For support and questions:

-## 🎯 Roadmap

-- [ ] Mobile applications (iOS/Android)
-- [ ] Advanced portfolio tracking
-- [ ] Machine learning price predictions
-- [ ] Social features and community
+- Create an issue in the repository
+- Check the troubleshooting section above
-- [ ] API for third-party integrations
+- Review the API documentation

-- [ ] Advanced alerting system
+---

+**Happy Trading! 🎯**

+Built with ❤️ using Go and React for the trading card community.